niallpcarroll/expensescalculator/README.md

   - It must be easy for the user to navigate.
   - Clear instructions are available to ensure the user will be prompted to enter the relevant data at the correct time.
   - There is an option to re-enter data at each step in case the user enters incorrect information.
-  - Dead ends are avoided by causing each function to re-run in the event of invalid response / input.
+  - Dead ends are avoided by causing functions to re-run in the event of invalid response / input.

 ## User Stories